 Electric Anarchy – Life without fossil fuels

 Not so today.
 Today a 16-year-old child can go and speak to assembled world leaders.
-She can shout at them, make threats and demands that all fossil fuel use must stop and she gets a standing ovation.
+She can shout at them, make threats, and demand that all fossil fuel use must stop and she gets a standing ovation.

 What has changed?